Edward Waldo Emerson

 Edward Waldo Emerson (July 10, 1844 – January 27, 1930) was an American physician, writer and lecturer.

 Biography

-Emerson was born in Concord, Massachusetts.
-He was a son of Ralph Waldo Emerson and Lidian Jackson Emerson, and educated at Harvard, where he graduated in 1866.
+Emerson was born in Boston, Massachusetts, the son of Ralph Waldo Emerson and Lidian Jackson Emerson, and educated at Harvard, where he graduated in 1866.
 He graduated from the Harvard Medical School in 1874, and practiced medicine in Concord until 1882, when he received an inheritance and retired from his practice.
 He was an instructor in art anatomy at the School of the Museum of Fine Arts from 1885 to 1906.
 He was also an accomplished equestrian.

 Emerson was superintendent of schools in Concord and on the board of health and the cemetery and library committees.
-He was a founding member of the Concord Antiquarian Society (now called the Concord Museum) and a member of the Social Circle.
+He was a founding member of the Concord Antiquarian Society, now called the Concord Museum, and a member of the Social Circle.

 Emerson married Annie Shepard Keyes of Concord in 1874.
 Four of their seven children lived to adulthood, and only one of their seven children survived them.
 Their children were: